telcat/vagrant-proxmox/README.md

 * `qemu_iso` The qemu iso file to use for the virtual machine
 * `qemu_iso_file` The qemu iso file to upload and use for the virtual machine (can be specified instead of `qemu_iso`)
 * `qemu_disk_size` The qemu disk size to use for the virtual machine, e.g. '30G'
+* `selected_node` If specified, only this specific node is used to create machines

 ## Build the plugin